jeremyandrews/Argus-app/memory-bank/activeContext.md

 ## Recent Changes

+- **Fixed Cloud Build Domain Extraction Scope Error** (Completed):
+  - Resolved build error that occurred in Apple's cloud build but not in local Xcode build:
+    - Error symptoms: `Cannot find 'extractDomain' in scope` in DatabaseCoordinator.swift and ArticleModels.swift
+    - Root cause: Global functions may not be properly visible across files in cloud build environments due to different file processing order
+  - Implementation details:
+    - Converted the global `extractDomain(from:)` function to a String extension method:
+      ```swift
+      // Before - Global function
+      func extractDomain(from urlString: String) -> String? {
+          // Implementation
+      }

+      // After - String extension method
+      extension String {
+          func extractDomain() -> String? {
+              // Implementation (self replaces urlString)
+          }
+      }
+      ```
+    - Updated all call sites to use the new method syntax:
+      ```swift
+      // Before
+      let domain = extractDomain(from: url)

+      // After
+      let domain = url.extractDomain()
+      ```
+  - Results:
+    - App now builds successfully in both local Xcode and Apple's cloud build environment
+    - No functional changes, just improved code organization
+    - More Swift-idiomatic approach using String extensions
+  - Key learnings:
+    - Extensions provide better scope visibility than global functions across file boundaries
+    - String extensions are available anywhere a String is used, regardless of file processing order
+    - Cloud build environments may process files in different orders than local builds
+    - Swift extensions offer a more elegant and reliable solution for common string operations

+- **Fixed Swift 6 String Interpolation Issues with RichTextField** (Completed):
+  - Resolved compiler errors related to RichTextField enum in string interpolation:
+    - Problem: Swift 6 is more strict about type safety and requires CustomStringConvertible for string interpolation
+    - Error symptoms: "Type of expression is ambiguous without a type annotation" when using RichTextField in strings
+  - Implementation details:
+    - Identified that RichTextField enum was used in string interpolation but didn't conform to CustomStringConvertible
+    - Added explicit String conversion using `String(describing:)` in all places where RichTextField was used:
+      ```swift
+      // Before:
+      AppLogger.database.debug("Generating rich text content for field: \(field) on article \(articleId)")

+      // After:
+      AppLogger.database.debug("Generating rich text content for field: \(String(describing: field)) on article \(articleId)")
+      ```
+    - Fixed multiple similar issues throughout ArticleService.swift
+    - Made body text loading in ArticleService more robust with safe unwrapping
+  - Specific fixes included:
+    - Corrected `bodyText = article.body` to handle non-optional String properly
+    - Fixed all string interpolation instances using `String(describing:)` wrapper
+    - Made RichTextField enum conform to CaseIterable to enable iteration in diagnostic functions
+  - Results:
+    - All compiler errors related to string interpolation resolved
+    - ArticleService now builds successfully in Swift 6 mode
+    - Type-safety warning messages eliminated
+    - Section blobs now properly save to the database with context
+  - Key learnings:
+    - Swift 6 requires explicit CustomStringConvertible for string interpolation of custom types
+    - The `String(describing:)` wrapper provides a clean solution without modifying enum definitions
+    - When working with enums in string contexts, it's important to provide proper string conversion

 - **Fixed Article Content Display Issue in NewsView** (Completed):
   - Successfully resolved the display issue where formatted article content wasn't properly displayed in NewsView:
     - Initial problem: Text appeared as faint gray with improper formatting and was wrapping off screen edges in NewsView